 We recommend setting up the Android phone to use Wi-Fi whenever possible, since it is typically faster and cheaper.

-However, if your Wi-Fi network goes offline (for example during a power outage), the Android phone will need mobile data service in order for Telerivet to work.
+However, if your Wi-Fi network goes offline (for example during a power outage), the Android phone will need mobile data service in order for the Telerivet Gateway app to work.

 Set up your phone with mobile data service, and test that it works by temporarily turning off Wi-Fi on the Android phone.

 In some cases, the Android phone may not automatically switch from Wi-Fi to mobile data or vice versa if the current network is not working.
-To avoid an outage in this scenario, you can configure the Telerivet Android app to automatically switch networks.
-In the Telerivet Android app, click Phone Settings, then scroll to the bottom and enable the Network Failover setting.
+To avoid an outage in this scenario, you can configure the Telerivet Gateway app to automatically switch networks.
+In the Telerivet Gateway app, click Phone Settings, then scroll to the bottom and enable the Network Failover setting.